t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 * (Cache and data placement) Using cache positioning and data placement strategies to minimize data retrieval delay {{Liu}}, energy consumption.
 Caches may be positioned in the access network infrastructure, or on end devices
 * Maintaining consistency, freshness, and privacy of stored/cached data in systems that are distributed, constrained, and dynamic (e.g. due to end devices and computing nodes churn or mobility).
 For example, {{Mortazavi}} exploits a hierarchical storage organization.
 Freshness-related metrics include the age of information {{Yates}}, that captures the timeliness of information from a sender (e.g. an IoT device).

+### Northbound/Southbound Communication

+An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
+This interface does not exist in standalone (local-only) scenarios.
+To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.

+An IoT edge cloud may provide an API or interface to local or mobile users, for example, to provide access to services and applications, or to manage data published by local/mobile devices.

+Edge computing nodes communicate with IoT devices over a southbound interface, typically for data acquisition and IoT end device management.

+Related challenges include:

+* Defining edge computing abstractions suitable for users and cloud systems to interact with edge computing systems.
+In one example, this interaction can be based on the PaaS model {{Yangui}}

+### Communication Brokering

+A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
+Another related aspect is dispatching alerts and notifications to interested consumers both inside and outside of the edge computing domain.
+Protocol translation, analytics, and transcoding may also be performed when necessary.

+Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
+Distributed systems may leverage direct communication between end devices, over device-to-device links.
+A broker can ensure communication reliability, traceability, and in some cases transaction management.

+Related challenges include:

+* Enabling secure and resilient communication between IoT end devices and remote cloud, e.g. through multipath support

 ### Other Services

 Data generated by IoT devices and associated information obtained from the access network may be used to provide high-level services such as end device location, radio network information, and bandwidth management.